makevoid/bitstamp_binance_dashboard/Readme.md

 # Bitstamp Binance Dashboard

-Bitstamp & Binance dashboard app - shows your crypto trading track record on a dashboard pulling data directly from the exchanges via API
+Bitstamp & Binance Dashboard to shows your crypto balances across the two exchanges with daily candlestick chart - The app pulls balance data directly from the exchanges via API (read-only API keys are required)

 ### Project status